AuReMe/mpwt/README.rst

 --patho will launch PathoLogic inference on input folder.

 --dat will create dat files and only move them inside the output folder.

+--md will move only the dat files inside the output folder.

 --cpu the number of cpu used for the multiprocessing.